awangdev/leet-code/review/Stack.md

 - 简单的level traversal.根据level奇数偶数而add到不同位子.
 - Option1: based on level % 2, insert to front/end of list
 - Option2: based on level, insert right/left of node into queue

+---

+**26. [Exclusive Time of Functions.java](https://github.com/awangdev/LintCode/blob/master/Java/Exclusive%20Time%20of%20Functions.java)**      Level: Medium      Tags: [Stack]

+#### Stack
+- 1. later function always appears after prior fn: 1 is called by 0
+- 2. `Not mentione in the question`: a function can be started multiple times
+- 3. `Not mentione in the question`: a fn cannot start if children fn starts
+- 4. Use stack to keep id
+- TODO: what leads to the choice of stack? stacking fn id